Posts

 Image

 A Christmas Carol (1843) has been one of the most influential novels every written.
-It introduced many memorable words, phrases and idioms into the English language .
-Many of these are used in Stave One Bah Humbug! interjection .
+In Stave One alone there are many of the most memorable words, phrases and idioms into the English language .
+Bah Humbug! interjection .
 An exclamation of irritation or disgust.
 Dead as doornail - obviously/conclusively dead.
 Ghost of Christmas Past : noun.
 A person or thing from a past you might choose to forget Gruel - a thin liquid food of oatmeal - used to refer to cheap/poor food.
 Scrooge: noun .
 Someone with cold/mean/miserly attitude.
 Also someone who transforms from bad to good.
 Tight fisted - ungenerous Famous quotations A Christmas Carol is also one of the most widely quoted texts in literature.
 Here are some widely used examples from the opening description of Scrooge: Marley was dead, to begin with … Old Marley was as dead as a doornail.
-Oh! but he was …tight -fisted The cold within him froze his old features.
-He carried his own low temperature alwa
+Oh! but he was …tight -fisted The cold within him froze his old...

 Where does the word nativity come from?